Building Deck Stairs

 The Total Rise from the top of the wooden form to the finished deck height is 40 3/4" (1035 mm).
 Navigate to the Stair Calculator and enter 40.75 into the Total Rise [A] field.
 If you accept all of the default input values, the following results will appear.

-When building deck stairs, the stair calculator is very useful and provides all of the information necessary to align the form for the lower landing to the deck.
+When you build deck stairs, the stair calculator is very useful and provides all of the information necessary to align the form for the lower landing to the deck.
 Using the diagram below for reference, notice that the Total Run [G] - 52 1/2" (1334 mm) plus 36" (914 mm) determines the distance of the inside face of the outer form member from the deck framing.

 Once the form for the landing is in position, temporary stakes (nailed to the outside of the form) can be used to hold it in place and keep it square, level, and aligned with the deck frame.
 Once the landing's form has been secured, double-check the Total Rise [A] again.
 If it has changed, run it through the Stair Calculator again before laying out and cutting the stringers.